Tyler School of Art

 Therese A. Dolan, Professor, Department of Art History, Tyler School of Art; Ph.D., Bryn Mawr College.

-Jeffrey Doshna, Instructor (Teaching/Instructional), Department of Planning and Community Development, Tyler School of Art; Ph.D., Rutgers University.
+Jeffrey Doshna, Assistant Professor (Teaching/Instructional), Department of Planning and Community Development, Tyler School of Art; Ph.D., Rutgers University.

-Sasha Eisenman, Assistant Professor, Department of Landscape Architecture and Horticulture, Tyler School of Art; Ph.D., Rutgers University.
+Sasha Eisenman, Associate Professor, Department of Landscape Architecture and Horticulture, Tyler School of Art; Ph.D., Rutgers University.

 Amze J. Emmons, Associate Professor, Department of Graphic Arts and Design, Tyler School of Art; M.F.A., University of Washington.